an-iq-too-high/gd3ds-fork-ig/README.md

-# Goemetry Dash for the 3DS
+# Geometry Dash for the 3DS

 This is a demake of the popular mobile game **Geometry Dash** for the **Nintendo 3DS**.